Ggs91/EventBright/README.md

 - The components are generally Bootstrap based and customized using my own classes, especially for the cards and the main listing on the event show page.
 I wanted to replicate them from the [EventBrite](https://www.eventbrite.fr/) official website.

-- I've used the Bootstrap grid system for layout, but I customized the `.container` class and added my personal mixin breakpoints for responsivness.
+- I've used the Bootstrap grid system for layout, but I customized the `.container` class and added my personal mixin breakpoints for responsivness (in `assets/stylesheets/utilities/mixins/_breakpoints.scss`).

 - Assets are compiled through the Asset Pipeline, Bootstrap is loaded through a Bootswatch theme under the `vendor/assets` folder